faermanj/faermanj/README.md

-I'm a software engineer at, Red Hat, and a career mentor.
-As a member of the OpenShift team, I've been working to improve the developer experience of Kubernetes, especially on AWS.
+I'm a software engineer, working at Red Hat OpenShift, and a career mentor.
+My current job is to improve the architecture and integration of our Kubernetes platform, especially on AWS.
 Previously, I built my experience working with global technology enterprises, including Amazon, JBoss, and Borland, as well as their customers and partners.

-I also participate actively in developer communities, events, and publications worldwide.
-Since early in my career I've been helping developers take the next step in their careers, through collective practice in open-source projects.
+I also participate actively in developer communities, events, and helping people take the next step in their careers in tech.
 Besides working, I love exploring Catalonia, cycling, cooking, and playing a little guitar.

 <p align="center">
   <a href="https://github.com/faermanj?tab=repositories">